 Eliza is a Bay Area native who was drawn to climate change and environmental justice work as a child.
 Her interest in these topics intensified in college and led to her current work, conducting economic analysis related to climate and energy policy.
 In 2008 Eliza moved to Somerville, where she was energized by local activists taking a lead in local and state climate justice work.
 She began volunteering with Somerville Climate Action, which led to her involvement in Mothers Out Front.
 In addition to her work with Mothers Out Front, Eliza has sat on the Somerville Mayor’s Commission for Energy Use and Climate Change for the past 8 years.
 Eliza has a B.A in Geography from Middlebury College and M.A. in Urban Economics from U.C.
 Berkeley.
 Eliza lives in Somerville with her wife and two children, Izzy and Julian.

-Vanessa Rule, Co-Founder and Director of Expansion and Learning
+Vanessa Rule, Co-Founder and Director of Learning and Expansion

 Vanessa began working to address the climate crisis in the fall of 2006 as the lead organizer for Somerville Climate Action and as a board member of the Massachusetts Climate Action Network.
 She focused on helping residents, businesses, and municipalities reduce their carbon emissions through conservation, energy efficiency, and the use of renewables.
 Witnessing the relative lack of climate action at the state and federal levels, she co-founded Better Future Project, where she established 350 Massachusetts, then co-founded Mothers Out Front.
 Vanessa seeks to empower people—to give them the tools they need to build a movement powerful enough to re-align our political and economic decisions with the scientific and moral imperative to act on climate.
 She holds a B.A. from Bryn Mawr College and an M.S. from Antioch University New England.
 She splits her time between Somerville, Massachusetts and Strafford, Vermont where she lives with her two children, Isabelle and Cedric.